Heat (Heat Wave)

 to provide more cool air.

-If your home does not have air conditioning, go to a public building
+- If your home does not have air conditioning, go

 are the safest places during extreme heat because electric fans do not